 A visit to Australia at the end of 2014 gave an opportunity to update the status of the flying-foxes in Bairnsdale, Victoria.
-During a trip to Cairns, Northern Queensland we saw flying-foxes which seemed to have taken over part of downtown Cairns.
+During a trip to Cairns, Northern Queensland we saw flying-foxes near downtown Cairns.
 Though thousands of miles apart both these cities are experiencing the same concerns with the large bats.

 Flying-foxes in Cairns, Queensland

-On a walk to the popular Esplanade beach in Cairns we heard and smelled the bats well before we saw them.
+On a walk to the popular Esplanade beach in Cairns we heard the bats well before we saw them.
 We were surprised by the large number of bats although they are normal in this part of the tropics.
-One of the bat-occupied trees (mango or ficus) was next to a multi-storey apartment block.
-The loud noise and unpleasant odor of the bats would certainly deter anyone from enjoying the great outdoors.
-We located 3 or 4 larger trees where the bats nested during the day.
-Their location was obvious from the droppings on the sidewalk and cars parked on the roadways.
+There were bat-occupied trees (mango or ficus) and 3 or 4 larger trees where the bats nested during the day and at night it was interesting to watch them fly off.

 Tree Removal May Harm Flying-foxes

 Interestingly, Cairns city council claimed to have successfully dispersed the flying foxes, with the removal of several large trees in downtown Cairns in May 2014 .
 Further research indicates that the council may be libel for harm to the bats which are protected in Australia.
-When we stayed there in November 2014 the squabbling bats were very visible and active.
-The flying-foxes in downtown Cairns are very noticeable.
+When we stayed there in November 2014 the large bats were very visible and active.

 The Grey-headed and Spectacled Flying-foxes are protected under the